dustinpfister/blog_posts/_posts/js-parseint.md

 ## 1 - parseInt basic examples

+I assume that you have at least some background when it comes to the subject of [getting started with javaScript](/2018/11/27/js-getting-started/).

 Before I get into other ways to go about creating a integer value from a string in javaScript other then parseInt it would be a good idea to first cover the basics of parseInt, and how it works with a range of various examples of string values that might potential be passed to parseInt in a project.
-So for starters lets just take a look at some basic examples of using parseInt.
+So for starters lets just take a look at some basic examples of using just the parseInt function only.

 ### 1.2 - A basic example of parseInt